tabbydoc/tabbyld2/README.md

 #### Console mode

-In order to use the TabbyLD2 in *console mode*, you may run the following command
+In order to use the TabbyLD2 in *console mode*, you may run the following command:

 ```
 python main.py